grote/seedvault-LFB/README.md

 * timeStart - when the backup run was started
 * timeEnd - when the backup run was finished

+TODO determine how this data will be serialized (e.g. JSON, protobuf, BDF)

+All backup archives are stored in an `/backups` folder.

+### Chunks

+The encrypted payload of chunks is just the chunk data itself.
+All chunks are stored in a `/chunks` folder.
+The file name is the chunk ID.

+TODO test how many chunks we can reasonably store in a single folder

 # Out-of-Scope

 The following features would be nice to have, but are considered out-of-scope of the current design for time and budget reasons.

 * compression (we initially assume that most files are already sufficiently compressed)
+* packing several smaller files into larger combined chunks to improve transfer efficiency
+* using a rolling hash to produce chunks in order to increase likelihood of obtaining same chunks even if file contents change slightly or shift
 * external secret-less corruption checks that would use checksums over encrypted data
 * supporting different backup clients backing up to the same storage
+* concealing file sizes

 # Known issues